-- Many opportunities for pupil leaderships e.g. Anti-bullying Ambassadors, Eco Champions, Pupil Council etc - Use of Trick Box as a whole school strategy to support children with improving selfimage, resilience, and self-regulation - School therapy dog, Daisy - Team Around the Child (TAC) to support with pastoral care - Small classes to allow strong relationships between the class teacher and children in the class - Specific interventions to support SEMH.
-This can occur in a group or 1:1.
-See interventions list for full list of potential interventions. - Use of Play Therapist for targeted small group or 1:1 sessions

-Lanesend Primary School has a nurturing ethos throughout the school which provides each child with a positive experience
+- Many opportunities for pupil leaderships e.g. Anti-bullying Ambassadors, Eco Champions etc - Use of Trick Box as a whole school strategy to support children with improving selfimage, resilience, and self-regulation - School therapy dog, Daisy - Team Around the Child (TAC) to support with pastoral care - Small classes to allow strong relationships between the class teacher and children in the class - Specific interventions to support SEMH.
+This can occur in a group or 1:1. - Lanesend Primary School has a nurturing ethos throughout the school which provides each child with a positive experience